About the Adult Psychopathology Research Focus

 Psychopathology research is broadly defined as investigation into the nature and origins of mental disorders, and into the factors that affect the course and outcome of these disorders.
-The training for the specialization in adult psychopathology involves engagement in research, in collaboration with a faculty mentor, on a topic related to adult psychopathology.
-During the course of graduate training, a student in this specialty area works toward identifying and developing a particular research interest area of his/her own within the general area of the mentor's expertise.
+The training for the research focus in adult psychopathology involves engagement in research, in collaboration with a faculty mentor, on a topic related to adult psychopathology.
+During the course of graduate training, a student in this research focus works toward identifying and developing a particular research interest area of his/her own within the general area of the mentor's expertise.
 Students typically conduct both their master's thesis and doctoral dissertation in their identified area of interest.

 Graduate Coursework in Adult Psychopathology

-All students in the clinical program take classes related to adult psychopathology and receive training in adult assessment and treatment as part of the core program.
-Students may elect to pursue advanced training in adult psychopathology by choosing it as a specialty.
-The adult psychopathology specialty area is defined primarily as a research focus area, complemented by related coursework and clinical training experiences.
-Students complete all departmental and clinical core course requirements, as well as the clinical program's requisite number of clinical and experimental elective credits.
-We recommend that students in the adult psychology program take the course Theories of Personality, and either Physiological Psychology or Cognitive Neuropsychology, as part of the departmental core.
-Students also are required to choose at least three of their electives from courses directly related to their particular research focus within adult psychopathology (e.g., seminars on schizophrenia, borderline psychopathology, aggression, neuropsychology, metacognition, cognitive behavior therapy, and/or psychopharmacology, depending on the student's specific research focus).
+All students in the Adult Clinical Specialty take classes related to adult psychopathology and receive training in adult assessment and treatment as part of the core program.
+Students may elect to pursue advanced training in adult psychopathology by choosing it as a research focus.
+The adult psychopathology research focus is defined by related coursework and clinical training experiences.
+Students complete all departmental and clinical core course requirements, as well as the clinical program's requisite number of elective credits.
+In consultation with the advisor, students identify an area of concentration within adult psychopathology.
+Students must then take at least three courses that are relevant to their concentration in psychopathology.
+It is also recommended that students take PSYC 6/71260: Theories of Personality as an elective.
 A student's choice of core courses and electives is made in consultation with the faculty mentor.
 Students also may choose to have some of their elective requirements waived so that they can involve themselves in additional research projects.

 Clinical Internships, Postdoctoral Fellowships, and Employment of Graduates